Tymotex/timz.dev/src/portfolio-data/cybersecurity/articles/Buffer-Overflow-Attacks.md

 A **buffer overflow attack** works by finding and exploiting buffer overflows, often done by using it to overwrite the contents of memory addresses with malicious code.
 There are **stack-based** buffer overflow attacks (called ‘*stack smashing*’), which are more common, and **[heap-based](https://en.wikipedia.org/wiki/Heap_overflow)** buffer overflow attacks (called ‘heap smashing’).
 This introduction to buffer overflow attacks will only focus on stack-based attacks.

-In ‘Program Memory Layout [TODO LINK]’ we saw that the stack grows from higher memory addresses to lower memory addresses.
+In [‘Program Memory Layout’](https://timz.dev/cybersecurity/program-memory-layout) we saw that the stack grows from higher memory addresses to lower memory addresses.
 Note that when a program writes data into a buffer however, it proceeds from *lower memory addresses to higher memory addresses*.

 For example, let’s consider the following example C program: